 ‘This is the working mens club’ smiles the elderly Ethiopian.
 I notice his clothes.
 He wears a pressed shirt and a camel overcoat, a sports jacket and polished shoes.
 He doesn’t chew too much.
 Mostly he sits there quietly, but I know he’s happy in the company of others.
 ‘I get a taxi here, lots of us do.
 It’s too expensive, the taxi, but we like to come here’

 Each character here has his own spot, his own seat.
 Like in a local pub.
 One man, an African with a very loud voice straight from the markets of Djibouti is paid a small amount to keep the place in order.
 He used to drive wagons across Africa.
 He still wears a truckers cap.
 Every now then he’ll get up and walk around the room collecting the leaves left surplus from the qat sessions, the inedible stems, the roots of the plants.
-I think how odd it is that these stems that sat in the soil in Kenya just 48 hrs ago now lie in a bin bag in the street in London.
+Stems that sat in the soil in Kenya just 48 hrs ago now lie in a bin bag in the street in London.

 Each man has his own story as to how he ended up in the East End.
 These stories are always downplayed in the way that they often are by men who have experienced what it means to live in the worst of situations: imprisoned in Bahrain, fought in civil wars in Yemen, hunted down by government troops in Ethiopia.
 Why would this be of interest?